Aesthetics

 and||

-operators are placed on the same line, which violates the "Two or More Operators" guideline.
-This formatting can make the sequence of operations harder to follow.
-The preferred formatting for this situation is: Explanation: This formatting places each logical operator at the beginning of a continuation line, making the sequence of operations easier to follow.
+are on the same line, violating the "Two or More Operators" guideline and making the sequence potentially harder to follow.
+The preferred format is: Explanation: Placing each operator at the beginning of a new line improves readability by clearly separating the operations.

-- Reason: This format keeps the structure concise when handling a single failure condition with
+- Reason: This format keeps the structure concise for handling a single failure condition with

-- Single-Line Placement: When a sequence of piped commands fits within the 88-character limit, they may remain on the same line.
-However, this approach should be used judiciously to avoid overly long or complex command sequences.
+- Single-Line Placement: If piped commands fit within the 88-character limit, they may remain on the same line.
+Use this sparingly to avoid creating complex or hard-to-read sequences.

 Examples